 With the PCB trace current calculator, you can compute the current capacity of your PCB trace in a breeze.
 How much current a PCB trace can carry limits your design, so you can use this tool to verify if everything is going to be okay without having to return to the drawing board in the future.

 How much current can a PCB trace carry, and why does it matters?

 The limitations of the current capacity on a PCB trace are one of the many constraints we face when dealing with an electronic project.
 In many home projects, you will never hit the maximum values allowed by your trace, but, as they say, better safe than sorry.

 Using a PCB trace current capacity calculator is always a good idea, but charts like the one above can also be handy.
 As you can see, the maximum amperage capacity of a PCB trace is a function of its width and its operational temperature.

 Such charts are a great place to start, but what if you want to know what the actual current of your trace will be?
-Then you use Omni's PCB trace current calculator!
+Then you use Omni Calculator's PCB trace current calculator!

 How to use the PCB trace current calculator?

 The PCB trace current calculator is a straightforward tool to use.
-We conveniently divided it into Input and Output sections, so that you can easily obtain the current capacity from your input data.
+We conveniently divided it into Input and Output sections so you can easily obtain the current capacity from your input data.
 The fields in the calculator are:

 - Location of the trace with respect to the PCB substrate: Internal or External;